-I have a huge affection for shelters dogs.
+I have a huge affection for shelter dogs.
 It is rewarding to go to the shelter to walk the dogs, give them treats, and let them get out.
 After going to the shelter, it made me want to do something more.
 Especially for the older dogs like Merlin who had that sad look in their eyes…

 A self-starting entrepreneur, I started Hawaiian Ice in Florida in my college days back in the early 90’s.
 At the time I had a girlfriend from Hawaii who introduced me to shaved ice.
 I bought an old Coca Cola van and converted it to a shaved ice-mobile.
 I would go to events and sell flavored ice, people would line up for it.
 Others started to notice how successful my little start-up was and wanted to try it.
 So I sold my ice cart and went into the business of producing and selling ice carts.
 With a degree in accounting, I knew what needed to be done.
 I now have very successful business here in Tucson called Hypothermia.